omeka-s-modules/FacetedBrowse/README.md

 /**
  * Register a callback that handles facet apply state.
  *
- * "Facet apply state" happens when the user returns to a page that has
+ * "Facet apply state" happens when the user navigates to a page, whether it has
- * been interacted with.
-Use this handler to apply a previously saved state
+ * been interacted with or not.
+Use this handler to apply a previously saved
+ * state to a facet, and to generally prepare the facet for use.
+The handler
- * to a facet.
-The handler will receive a facet container element as the
+ * will receive a facet container element as the first argument and the facet's
- * first argument and the facet's state as the second argument.
-All facet
+ * state as the second argument.
+Note that the facet's state may be undefined if
+ * the user has not interacted with the facet.
+All facet types should register a
- * types should register a handler in a script added in prepareFacet().
+ * handler in a script added in prepareFacet().
  *
  * @param string facetType The facet type
  * @param function handler The callback that handles facet apply state */ FacetedBrowse.registerFacetApplyStateHandler('my_facet', function(facet, facetState) {
     const thisFacet = $(facet);
+    facetState = facetState ?? [];
     facetState.forEach(function(classId) {
         thisFacet.find(`input.my-facet[data-class-id="${classId}"]`)
             .prop('checked', true)